(France Schengen Visa)

 So if you have a different situation or purpose of visit, it’s best that you head over to this page for more information.

-You can sign up for this by going to this link — however, if you ask me, it’s an UNNECESSARY expense because the services they’ll provide can already be easily accomplished by you (especially since my free France Schengen Visa guide here will already encompass the extra service they’ll be providing).
+Before we proceed, it helps to mention that TLScontact offers services that will help assist you with organizing your documents, etc. — however, if you ask me, it’s an UNNECESSARY expense because the services they’ll provide can already be easily accomplished by you (especially since my free France Schengen Visa guide here will technically already encompass the extra service they’ll be providing).
 In hindsight though, this service can be helpful if you’re in a rush; but honestly, the overall application process won’t take too much of your time.

 – – –